ÂÜÀòžž

 What programming languages will I learn?

-You will use Scratch-like block coding initially for coding the LEGO-based robots, but the emphasis will be on learning Python.
+You will use either Scratch-like block coding initially for coding the LEGO-based robots or a text-based language for Arduino or Raspberry Pi.
+There will be an emphasis on learning Python.
 Python is a great introductory language for programming and has the added benefit of being a language actively used in industry (Instagram, Spotify, Amazon, and Facebook all use Python).
 Other languages may be explored in Year 10, but they will build on the foundations laid in learning Python.
+This will be especially beneficial for student looking at Stage 6 Software Engineering in the future, where Python is mandatory.

 If you have further questions, please contact: